Confidential Disclosure (Whistleblower) Process Guide

 - Specialist Assigned for Compliance Verification Activities – If the assessment is that the disclosure is suitable for compliance verification activities, it shall be assigned to a specialist.
 The specialist will be provided with the edited version of the tipster’s original disclosure only.
 After the specialist has completed compliance verification activities and any enforcement activities the Tipster will be notified via the reporting system.

-Anyone who brings information forward related to alleged non-compliances will be protected.
-Section 6.3(1)(a) of the CER’s Onshore Pipelines Regulations requires regulated companies to have a policy for the internal reporting (Whistleblower Policy) of hazards, potential hazards, and near misses that includes the conditions under which a person who makes a report will be granted immunity from disciplinary action.
+Section 6.3(1)(a) of the Canada Energy Regulator Onshore Pipelines Regulations requires regulated companies to have a policy for the internal reporting of hazards, potential hazards, and near misses that includes the conditions under which a person who makes a report will be granted immunity from disciplinary action.
 The CER has a mandate to review such policies pursuant to this regulation.

 Glossary of Terms